Tell me a little bit about who you are and what you do.

 What superpower would you have and why?

-Since my early childhood, I have always tinkered with things, repaired structures, diverted objects … but also, recovered in the garbage !
-I am therefore at the junction of the 2 universes… but I do not have the cape of superheros !
+Since my early childhood, I have always tinkered with things, repaired structures, diverted objects…but also, saved lost things from the garbage!
+I am therefore already at the junction of the two universes…but I do not have the cape of a superhero.

 What is your dream project?

-I don’t have an “artistic career plan”, for now I am feeding each day the surprises and encounters that my robots cause.
+I don’t have an “artistic career plan”.
+For now, I am feeding each day the surprises and encounters that my robots cause.
 Every day brings its share of good news and discoveries.
 I love talking with people I meet at exhibitions.
-We talk about the composition of the assemblages of their vision which is sometimes different from mine.
-Carpe Diem !
+We talk about the composition of the assemblages, of their vision of them which is sometimes different from mine.
+Carpe Diem!

-What role does art and the artist have in society?
+What role do art, and the artist, have in society?

-Name three artists you’d like to be compared to and why.
+Name three artists you would like to be compared to and why.

-Compare would be very pretentious, but I will quote a couple.
-I love the machines of Jean Tinguely, because it is an accumulation of small pieces perfectly adjusted which fit together and produce nothing, except a feather that stirs or a bell that sounds !
-Always superb machines with mechanisms and gears that produce a playful and funny effect.
-And his wife Nicki de St Phalle, who became known by performances during which she shoots rifles on pockets of paint, splashing with colors of paintings-assemblages.
-But she also made few mechanical sculptures.
-For instance , fontaine Stravinsky in Paris is composed by sculptures all mechanized, black or colored and animated by jets of water.
+To compare would be feel very pretentious, but I will mention a couple.
+I love the machines of Jean Tinguely, because they are an accumulation of small pieces, perfectly adjusted, which fit together and produce nothing, except a feather that stirs, or a bell that sounds!
+He always creates superb machines with mechanisms and gears that produce a playful and funny effect.
+And his wife, Nicki de St Phalle, who became known for performances during which she shoots rifles on pockets of paint, splashing with colour, to create assemblages.
+But she has also made a few mechanical sculptures.
+For instance , fontaine Stravinsky in Paris is composed of sculptures, all mechanized, black or coloured, and animated by jets of water.

 Favourite or most inspirational place and why?

-Garbage disposal ! for me it’s a feeric place, there is matter at will, all forms, nothing is foreseeable, each visit is a surprise because I discover new objects that call me.
+Garbage disposal!
+There is matter at will, all forms, nothing is foreseeable, each visit is a surprise because I discover new objects that call me.
 Every time I go there with enthusiasm and hope to find something original and unique.
-Finally my vice is neither expensive nor harmful to my health !

-Of course, on salons or exhibitions childs are very attracted by the robots.
-Generally they look for what are composed the characters, here a fire extinguisher, here a mixing table, here a gas meter …Systematically I explain to them that he must let their creative imagination express themselves.
-The assembly of a robot is not very complicated, they just have to go in the kitchen take the raw material: dishes, pans forks, boxes…Then using daddy drill, make a few holes and screw … it’s simple and when they present their masterpiece to Dad and Mom, the latter will be delighted with so much creativity !!!
+Of course, at salons or exhibitions children are very attracted to the robots.
+Generally they look at what composes the characters, here a fire extinguisher, here a mixing table, here a gas meter.
+I explain to them that they must let their creative imagination express itself.
+The assembly of a robot is not very complicated, they just have to go in the kitchen take the raw material: dishes, pans forks, boxes…Then using dad’s drill, make a few holes and screw…it’s simple and when they present their masterpiece to Dad and Mom, the latter will be delighted by so much creativity.

 First MOMA, second Tate, and third Beaubourg 😉